klemenv/PyDevice/README.md

 ### Pushing values from Python to database

-In the previous example we've seen how a record can pull a value from Python context.
-Sometimes we want Python code to push values directly to record when available and avoid periodic scanning.
+In the previous example we've seen how a record can pull a value from Python context when the record processes.
+Sometimes we want Python code to decide when to push values to record and avoid periodic scanning.
 In such case the record must select *I/O Intr* scanning and register a interrupt name using the built-in *pydev.iointr()* function.
 Let's add a new record that will process automatically when a value of device1.sent changes:

 ```
 record(longin, "Device1:SentCb") {